HLBarker/MachineLearning/README.md

 # MachineLearning
-This repository contains machine learning problems and examples using data from the 1000 Genomes Project, NASA's GeneLab, and Academic Torrents.
+This repository contains machine learning problems and examples using data from the 1000 Genomes Project, NASA's GeneLab, Academic Torrents, and HealthData.gov.